2025–26 Reading F.C. season: Pre-season

-On 12 June, Reading announced that they had signed a new contract with Joel Pereira, keeping him at the club until the summer of 2028.

-On 17 June, Reading announced the signing of Paudie O'Connor to a four-year contract, joining on a free transfer from Lincoln City on 1 July once his contract expired.
+On 17 June, Reading announced the signing of Paudie O'Connor to a four-year contract, joining on a free transfer from fellow EFL League One club Lincoln City on 1 July once his contract expired.

 On 19 June, Reading released their home kit for the upcoming season which is inspired by the former Biscuit Factory in Reading (Huntley & Palmers) near Forbury Gardens with the design on the tins being featured on the tops.

-On 23 June, Reading announced that they had signed new one-year contracts with John Clarke and John Ryan.

-On 24 June, Reading announced that Michael Stickland had signed a new one-year contract with the club.

-On 25 June, Reading announced the signing of Jack Stevens to a two-year contract, joining on a free transfer from Cambridge United on 1 July once his contract expired.
-Later the same day, Reading announced that Andy Yiadom had signed a new one-year contract.
+On 25 June, Reading announced the signing of Jack Stevens to a two-year contract, joining on a free transfer from newly-relegated EFL League Two club Cambridge United on 1 July once his contract expired.

 On 25 June, Reading announced that the players would return for pre-season training at Bearwood Park Training Ground for the first time under Noel Hunt.

 On 26 June, Reading confirmed that both Amadou Mbengue and Jayden Wareham had turned down new contracts with the club, and would depart at the end of their contracts on 30 June.

-On 26 June, the EFL League One fixtures were released for the 2025–26 season at 12pm BST.

 On 26 June, Reading announced that Aliya Capital Partners had brought a minority stake in Dogwood Football LLC and that Ross Kestin had joined the Reading FC board as a director.